 - 4.0.6 Demand for people with STEM skills is increasing across the Globe.
 Many STEM workers are approaching retirement age.
-Some forecasts suggest around 7million technical job openings will emerge between 2016 and 2025.
+Some forecasts suggest around 7million technical job openings will emerge between 2016 and 20257.
 Whilst demand for technical people continues to increase, the number of people choosing to pursue technical careers continues to fall. - 4.0.7 Whilst demand for tech professionals continues to increase exponentially, the number of people choosing to pursue tech careers continues to diminish.
-Whilst the share of STEM University graduates has increased in 15 Member States and at European level since the mid-2000s, the number of STEM Technicians has
+Whilst the share of STEM University graduates has increased in 15 Member States and at European level since the mid-2000s, the number of STEM Technicians has decreased over the same period.
+Skills shortages are particularly acute in technological occupations (Engineering and ITC) and for professionals.

-6 &lt;u>UK lending by postcode sector - Q1 2017, UK Finance, October 2017
+^{6 &}lt;u>UK lending by postcode sector - Q1 2017, UK Finance, October 2017

-&lt;sup>7 Encouraging STEM: Comparison of Practices Targeted at Young People in Different Member States, DG for Internal Policies, March 2015
+Encouraging STEM: Comparison of Practices Targeted at Young People in Different Member States, DG for Internal Policies, March 2015

-- decreased over the same period.
-Skills shortages are particularly acute in technological occupations (Engineering and ITC) and for professionals. - 4.0.8 Because of these issues, the unemployment rate for STEM skilled labour across Europe has been very low and well below the total unemployment rate since the beginning of the 2000s, even in countries hit particularly badly by the crisis (such as Greece, Portugal and Spain).
+4.0.8 Because of these issues, the unemployment rate for STEM skilled labour across Europe has been very low and well below the total unemployment rate since the beginning of the 2000s, even in countries hit particularly badly by the crisis (such as Greece, Portugal and Spain).